renghardt/web-measurement-tools/README.md

 	load/*
-        webtimings.py       Fetch a web page and log its Navigation Timings, Resource Timings, and HAR file
+        webtimings.py       Fetch a web page and log its Navigation Timings, Resource Timings, and HAR file fetchurl.sh         Fetch URLs from a file 1 or more times, log data (see above)

 Evaluate generated data
 ------------------------